JunkaiDong/junkaidong.github.io/index.md

     </p>

     <h3 id="about_me"><a href="#about_me" class="header-anchor">About Me</a></h3>
     <p>I am a physics PhD candidate at Harvard University.
 I am working with <a href="https://scholar.harvard.edu/avishwanath">Prof. Ashvin Vishwanath</a> on strongly correlated physics.
-In Fall 2024, I have visited KITP as a KITP Graduate Fellow.
+In Summer 2025, I will be at the Boulder Summer School.
 I will be applying to postdoc positions in Fall 2025.
 My interests lie in studying emergent phenomena in condensed matter systems analytically and numerically.
 In my spare time, I enjoy music, birding, hiking, and reading.</p>
     <div style="clear: both"></div>
   </div>
 </div>